neondatabase/website/content/docs/guides/logical-replication-postgres.md

 A subscriber is a destination that receives data changes from your publications.

 This section describes how to configure a subscription on a standalone Postgres instance to a publication defined on your Neon database.
 After the subscription is defined, the destination Postgres instance will be able to receive data changes from the publication defined on your Neon database.

-It is assumed that you have a separate Postgres instance ready to act as the subscriber:
+It is assumed that you have a separate Postgres instance ready to act as the subscriber.

-- The subscriber must be a Postgres instance other than Neon, such as a local Postgres installation.
-Currently, a Neon database cannot be defined as a subscriber.
-- A corresponding `users` table must exist in the subscriber database.
-This table should have the same name and table schema as the table on the publisher.
-You can use the same `CREATE TABLE` statement used previously:
+When configuring logical replication in Postgres, the tables defined in the publication on the publisher must also exist on the subscriber, and they must have the same name and table schema.
+For the example setup described in this guide, a corresponding `users` table should exist in the subscriber database.
+You can use the `CREATE TABLE` statement used previously to create the `users` table:

   ```sql
   CREATE TABLE users (